LanaCreegan/Formula-1/README.md

  ### Colour
  The colour on the website is based around the hero images, which are the Ferrari cars #D40000.
 I then chose colours that complimented this colour and were neutral so it made the red stand out and be eye catching.

  ### Font
  Hind is used for the headings and Montserrat is used for the main text.
 Sans-serif is used as the backup text.
 These fonts were chosen to give the website a simple but modern look.

+## Wireframes

 ## Features
  ### Navigation Bar
  - The navigation bar is located on all 3 pages

  ### Hero image
  - The home page and teams page both contain hero images

  ### What is Formula 1
  - This section contains a brief history of the different time periods in Formula 1
  - It also conatins images of Formula 1 cars that are related to these time periods